Miltonly/Streets/Frank Place

 Which schools serve Frank Place?

-Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive away; secondary catchment is Elsie MacGill Secondary School.
-Catholic families have Guardian Angels Catholic ES and Bishop P.F.
-Reding Catholic SS, each about seven minutes by car.
+Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive away; Catholic elementary is Guardian Angels Catholic ES.
+Secondary students route to Elsie MacGill Secondary School (public) or Bishop P.F.
+Reding Catholic SS (Catholic), each within a seven-minute drive.

 How far is Frank Place from Toronto?